haluzljy56-stack/PDA-SAO-2026-Supplementary/README.md

 # PDA-SAO_2026_Supplementary
-Supplementary Material for ``Physics-Disentangled Adaptive Surrogate-Assisted Optimization for Microgrid Lifecycle Planning''
+Supplementary Material for ``Physics-Disentangled Adaptive Surrogate-Assisted Optimization for Lifecycle Carbon-Integrated Microgrid Planning''

 This repository contains the supplementary materials, detailed datasets, and hyperparameter configurations for our paper submitted to *IEEE Transactions on Smart Grid*.